sebzhao/CodingGenie/README.md

 3. Open the codinggenie folder located in the cloned repo in VSCode.
 4. Open the VS Code command pallet (`cmd/ctrl+shift+p`) and select `Tasks: Run Task` and then select `install-all-dependencies`
 5. Find the newly generated file, `extensions/vscode/build/continue-{VERSION}.vsix`.
 Then, navigate to the Extensions icon in VSCode, click on the ... icon in the top right of the opened tab, and select "Install from VSIX".
 Select the newly generated file.
+6. The extension is installed now, but you will also have to provide an API key and set up a model.
+Directions are available in the Continue docs and in the codinggenie/docs/docs/chat folder.

 ## Functionality and Commands